PieterEdoardo/Reverse_engineering_practice/crackmes/rop/README.md

 Leaked (8 bytes): e0ddd07f027f0000
 [*] Stopped process './rop' (pid 23912)
 ```
-Now that is the leaked value, but we need to translate that to a real usable address.
+Now that is the leaked value, but we need to translate these raw bytes to a real usable address.
 For that I made another little script.
 ```
 from pwn import *
 leaked = bytes.fromhex('e0ddd07f027f0000')